 By growing strong roots in a nurturing community that encourages self-expression, inquiry, and the development of critical thinking, children at PMFS acquire a strong foundation in self-reliance, knowing themselves as learners, and the importance of respecting oneself and others.
 With this emerging sense of self comes an awareness of place and responsibility, and a growing understanding of perspective.
 Through an interdisciplinary curriculum, students are encouraged to explore their world as an ever expanding circle, making connections big and small at the same time.

-Why Early Childhood through Sixth Grade?
+Why Pre-Kindergarten through Sixth Grade?

 Young children thrive on being known.
 At Plymouth Meeting Friends School, every student at every age is an integral part of our community.
 Our size and focus on the elementary years allows each grade to have its own special role in the life of the school, with special benchmarks and traditions.
 Our commitment to protecting the integrity of childhood provides our students with opportunities to develop self-esteem, resilience, academic and social confidence, and build lifelong relationships with their peers.